osgi/design/rfcs/rfc0193/next/cdi-2-osgi-model.md

     - Called the _host_ Component Model
 - Where _Reference_ is part of a _Component_
     - Called the _host_ Component
-- Where _Reference Instance_ is an OSGi service object added to a _Component Context_
+- Where _Reference Instance_ is an OSGi service object added to the host _Component_

 The Reference Model describes
 - Reference **name** (Conf-7)